taylankasap/taylankasap/README.md

 ### Hi there 👋

+I'm a language agnostic software developer.
+Currently I work with JavaScript, Go and Flutter.

 <!--
 **taylankasap/taylankasap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.